TosbackCgusBridge-Bot/CGUs-versions/Miniclip/Privacy Policy.md

-Play Games at Miniclip.com Halloween treats Get your spooky table
+Play Games at Miniclip.com P...Paintball Presidential Paintball Who will you choose?
+Fight it out!
+Halloween treats Get your spooky table
-Trick out your game Club Penguin Penguins go Halloween Join the party!
-Don't miss the fun RoboRampage Your weekly challenge Win the 2000ft award!
+Trick out your game RoboRampage Your weekly challenge Win the 2000ft award!
 Robo Rampage Don't be scared!
 Halloween zone
-Try our spooky games Plague Inc. Android infection alert!
-Plague Inc.
+Try our spooky games New games!
-Now on Android!
-New games!
 Hit the homepage
 Great new games out now My Miniclip Credits

 *   Signup